renaissance-publishing/renaissance/src/chapters/23-backgrounds.md

 ## Common Backgrounds in the Commonwealth

-Note that the list of backgrounds presented here is far from exhaustive: these are merely the most common and general backgrounds, capable of representing most common cultures and backgrounds in the Commonwealth.
-Players and GMs should feel free to modify these backgrounds to represent a character's unique origins (players require their GM's approval, of course).
-Notably, many of the races that have joined the Commonwealth have their own unique culture (or cultures); to represent this, many of the races in the *Races* section have their own unique backgrounds.
+The following list represents both common backgrounds in the Commonwealth, and generic backgrounds in general; they should make good starting-points for crafting backgrounds to represent specific cultures or regions.

 ### Dragonshire